Content cache settings in macOS Sequoia.

 Editing the .plist file in Xcode.

-For more complex commands you'll need to know how to use the defaults system in Terminal, and how to write JSON (JavaScript Object Notation) to pass parameters to the defaults system.
+For more complex commands you'll need to know how to use the defaults system in Terminal, and how to write XML (Extensible Markup Language) to pass parameters to the defaults system.

 For example, '( { first = 10.0.0.1; last = 10.0.0.254; }, { first = 10.1.0.1; last = 10.1.0.254; } )' contains an array of 2 keyed dictionaries with first and last keys set to different internet addresses.

-JSON is widely used all over the internet to pass and store data.
+XML is actually fairly easy to write and understand once you know how the syntax and nesting works.
+XML is widely used all over the internet to pass and store data, but more recently has been superseded by JSON (JavaScript Object Notation).
 A dictionary is just a set of key/value pairs bundled together for easy access.

 Which values to change